Who in the world doesn’t love the comforting and soothing feel of sitting in an AC room?

 That’s why we have a BEE-devised ‘star rating’ for ACs and various other electrical appliances.
 The star rating of an AC that determines the efficiency of an AC acts as a thumb rule for non-technical customers.
 The higher the star rating of an AC, the higher its efficiency.

-However, in technical terms, various ratings like the BEE, EER, SEER, and COP ratings of an AC allow you to precisely measure its efficiency.
+However, in technical terms, various ratings like the ISEER, EER, SEER, and BEE star ratings of an AC allow you to precisely measure its efficiency.

 While shopping for electrical appliances such as ACs and refrigerators, you must’ve noticed stickers depicting star ratings for appliances.
 These stickers are known as BEE star labels and display a star rating between 1 to 5.